Application Resources

 Do I have to be an AHA Professional Member to apply for research funding?

-Each applicant must be an AHA Professional Member before submitting a full proposal.
-(Membership is not required to submit a pre-proposal/letter of intent.)
-Join or renew when preparing an application in ProposalCentral, online, or by phone at 301-223-2307.
+Each applicant must be an AHA Professional Member before submitting a pre-proposal or full proposal.
+Join or renew when preparing an application in ProposalCentral, or by phone at 1-888-242-2453 or 972-349-5803.
 Membership processing may take 3-5 days; do not wait until the application deadline to renew or join.

 What types of research does the AHA fund?